‘Bachelorette’ Ali Fedotowsky Is Thinking About Adopting Third Baby

 I think it’s safe to say everybody’s happy to be home after a great trip to the Midwest!
 And in true super husband fashion, Kevin had the cutest little Valentine’s Day planned for us as soon as we got back.
 Sharing what he did over on the blog and I’m giving away TWO pairs of the @BornFootwear shoes I’m wearing in this photo!
 I figured that Valentine’s Day can be a really happy time for some people and a more difficult time for others.
 So I wanted to spread some love today and give you all a simple reminder to #TakeComfort in the love of your family, your friends, and the love you have for yourself!
 All you have to do to enter to win: ⠀⠀⠀⠀⠀⠀⠀⠀⠀ 1) Like this photo and tag a friend so they can win a pair too!
 I’m giving away one to you and one to your bestie! ⠀⠀⠀⠀⠀⠀⠀⠀⠀ 2) Head over to www.AliLuvs.com for the final step.
 Easy Peasy! ⠀⠀⠀⠀⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀⠀⠀⠀⠀ Love you guys!
 Hope you all felt loved yesterday and everyday!
 Whether it's by a significant other, family or love for YOURSELF!!! ???????????? #ValentinesDay #Staycation #AliLuvs #ComfyShoes #BestHusband #Family #IndoorPicnic #SpringShoes #VacationWear #VacationShoes #love #loveyourself #Giveaway #sponsored

-Neither Fedotowsky or her husband have stated just how many children they’re considering.
+Neither Fedotowsky nor her husband has stated just how many children they’re considering.
 There’s no telling just how big, a big family is considering they were done and finished after their second not more than a few months ago.

 In an earlier report by Us Weekly, Fedotowsky admitted that having Riley put a strain on her marriage.

-She stated that they were always tired and would “snap at each other”.
+She stated that they were always tired and would “snap at each other.”
 It also didn’t help that the two children seemingly knew which buttons to push to send them over the edge.

-Fedotowsky said sometimes they just allowed the fighting to happen to get it over with and get it out of their system.
+Fedotowsky said sometimes they just allowed the fighting to happen to get it over with and get it out of their systems.

 She believes that they need to do more to be a couple in front of their children.
-Since Molly was born in 2016, Fedotowsky claims that her and her husband hadn’t been out to eat more than ten times together during those three years and that’s unacceptable.
+Since Molly was born in 2016, Fedotowsky claims that she and her husband hadn’t been out to eat more than 10 times together during those three years and that’s unacceptable.

-She’s also realizing that her and her husband aren’t displaying enough affection in front of their children after their daughter Molly was uncomfortable with them hugging and kissing around her.
+She’s also realizing that she and her husband aren’t displaying enough affection in front of the children after their daughter Molly was uncomfortable with them hugging and kissing around her.

 It seems Fedotowsky and Manno are working out the kinks of their new family dynamic and making it work.
 It must be going fairly well considering they are already thinking about adopting a third child.